 - 7.14 The Government has introduced the concept of Starter Homes to help meet the housing needs of young first time buyers by offering properties to buy at below their open market value.
-The NPPF outlines the key characteristics of Starter Homes23.
+The NPPF outlines the key characteristics of Starter Homes22.
 They are to be well-designed and suitable for young first time buyers (between 23 and under 40 years of age).
-Starter Homes are also available to ex-Armed Forces personnel of any age.
+Starter Homes area also available to ex-Armed Forces personnel of any age.
 Starter Homes are not expected to be priced, after the discount, significantly more than the average price paid by a first time buyer.
-This means the discounted price should be no more than £250,000 outside London. - 7.15 Analysis of market prices indicates that a Starter Home price would be around £145,000 based on a 20% discount on the Craven median house price.
+This means the discounted price should be no more than £250,000 outside London. - 7.15 Analysis of market prices indicates that a Starter Home price would be around £144,000 based on a 20% discount on the Craven median house price in 2016 (£180,000).
 Analysis of the potential need for starter homes considers two types of household: existing households who meet the criteria for starter homes and newly-forming households who would consider owner occupation which could be achieved through starter homes.
 Of existing households on the housing register, none could afford indicative starter home prices.
-However, other arc4 studies are suggesting that around 10% of eligible households based on 2011 census data would be potentially eligible and could afford starter homes24.
+However, other arc4 studies are suggesting that around 10% of eligible households could afford starter homes.
+For Craven, this would mean around 154 households based on 2011 census data would be potentially eligible and could afford starter homes.
 Assuming that need is addressed over 5 years, this would result in an annual need for 31 starter homes across Craven.